ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 Clients using Opportunistic Discovery ({{opportunistic}}) MUST be limited to cases where the Unencrypted Resolver and Designated Resolver have the same IP address.

-The constraints on validation of Designated Resolvers specified here apply specifically to the automatic discovery mechanisms defined in this document, which are referred to as Verified Discovery and Opportunistic Discovery.
-Clients MAY use some other mechanism to validate and use Designated Resolvers discovered using the DNS SVCB record.
+The constraints on the use of Designated Resolvers specified here apply specifically to the automatic discovery mechanisms defined in this document, which are referred to as Verified Discovery and Opportunistic Discovery.
+Clients MAY use some other mechanism to verify and use Designated Resolvers discovered using the DNS SVCB record.
 However, use of such an alternate mechanism needs to take into account the attack scenarios detailed here.